Read This First

 Prompt 2: Create a table that coherently organizes these types of impossibility and specifies their relationship to the other types.

-The central claim is this: This table highlights the nested nature of logical, metaphysical, and physical impossibility while acknowledging the contextual nuances of epistemic, nomological, and practical impossibility.
+In plain terms: This table highlights the nested nature of logical, metaphysical, and physical impossibility while acknowledging the contextual nuances of epistemic, nomological, and practical impossibility.

 Structured comparison